Downtown SLC is a city with a past. In fact, there are many historical sites in the city.

 Visit the Utah Heritage Foundation website for more information on historical walking tours or browse through some of these listings they provided.

 The Janet Quinney Lawson Capitol Theatre is one of Salt Lake County’s most beloved buildings and has been a Downtown landmark since 1913.
-Today the Capitol Theatre is known for its elegant turn-of-the-century architecture and serves as the home for Ballet ...
+Today the Capitol Theatre serves as the home for Ballet West, Utah Opera, Children’s Dance Theatre, and Broadway Acro ...

 Exchange Place exists between Main Street and State Street, and between 300 and 400 South, and includes Mining Exchange, the Federal Building, and the Boston and Newhouse buildings.